Best Hybrid Dual Cardio Elliptical Reviews 2023

 The seat is adjustable for comfort.
 It can be raised and lowered for riders of different heights.
 The seat has foam padding.
 The machine is quiet and, at 38.6 inches, good for small spaces.
 There are 16 levels of magnetic resistance.
 The stride length is 14 inches, for both the bike and hybrid ellipticals.

-The Body Champ Dual Cardio Trainer weighs 89 pounds and has a weight limit of 250.
+The trainer weighs 89 pounds and has a weight limit of 250.